Be careful what you post on Reddit—and maybe don’t ask Nintendo for repairs—if you’re a Nintendo Switch hacker and you don’t want Nintendo to sue you.

 Wingefors told investors today that he thinks future charts will look better.

-But if you’d like to compare, here’s what the chart looked like two years ago, when just about all of the dots were above the red line:
+But if you’d like to compare, here’s what the chart looked like three years ago, when just about all of the dots were above the red line:

 More Embracer: